celtiberian/meteor-ionic2-angular2-boilerplate/README.md

 From the perspective of Build Tools, there are 2 nested projects:

-- `<project root folder>` - Meteor project.
+- `/` - Meteor project.
 All config files belong to Meteor.
 - `/client/.mobile` - Ionic 2 project.
 All config files belong to Ionic.

 The code is structured as follows: